-Efforts to equip people to respond to climate change have to date tended to focus on a narrow understanding of adaptive capacity.
-A recent study led by FISH researchers and published in Nature Climate Change proposes an approach to build adaptive capacity across five domains.
+Efforts to equip people to respond to climate change have tended to focus on a narrow understanding of adaptive capacity.
+A new WorldFish-led study published in Nature Climate Change proposes an approach to build adaptive capacity across five domains.

 Many government and non-government organizations are working to equip people to respond to climate change, to minimize negative effects and even look for new opportunities.
 Having ‘adaptive capacity’ means having the necessary resources at hand as well as the willingness and ability to take effective action in the face of change.